 Abba's new music and concerts

-Following the release of their new album, 'Voyage', ABBA have begun their string of concerts, where we see the band in their 1970s prime.
+Following the release of their album, 'Voyage', in September 2021, Abba announced Abba Voyage, a virtual reality concert, where we see the band in their 1970s prime.

-The concerts are taking place at a brand new venue located at a at a custom-built venue near the Queen Elizabeth Olympic Park in the East of London.
+The concert runs at a brand new custom-built venue near the Queen Elizabeth Olympic Park in the East of London.

-The concerts will see Abba performing in the style of digital avatars or 'Abbatars' as fans are referring to it.
+The concerts show Abba performing in the style of digital avatars or 'Abbatars' as fans are referring to it.

-The exciting news comes after Bjorn Ulvaeus confirmed that Abba's new music would definitely be coming out.
+The exciting news was announced in 2021 after Bjorn Ulvaeus confirmed that Abba's new music would definitely be coming out.

 Abba at Eurovision

-At this moment, people in Britain are facing one of the most austere times since the war as workers’ strikes and three-day working weeks affect household incomes around the country.
+At the time, people in Britain were facing one of the most austere times since the war as workers’ strikes and three-day working weeks affected household incomes around the country.

 Take a chance on us

 Although we’d never heard of Benny, Björn, Agnetha and Frida when they strode on the stage in 1974, all four members already had a strong musical pedigree in their native Sweden.
-Benny may have only got a B-minus for singing at school – as his report in the exhibition shows – but after meeting Björn at a Swedish folk park around 1966, they soon started writing songs together for their own bands – Benny’s Hep Stars and Björn’s Hootenanny Singers.
+Benny may have only got a B-minus for singing at school, but after meeting Björn at a Swedish folk park around 1966, they soon started writing songs together for their own bands – Benny’s Hep Stars and Björn’s Hootenanny Singers.
 In the meantime, they found love and invited their girlfriends Frida and Agnetha to sing backing for their songs, before realising they might want the girls to lead.

 As a foursome, they took their song, Ring Ring to the Swedish Eurovision preliminary contest.
 Sadly it was a flop and they didn’t even make it through to the main contest.
 But determined not to fail, they tried again the following year with Waterloo...

 For all that we in the UK surrendered entirely to the unique sound of Waterloo, the Scandinavians weren’t so keen.
-The newspapers following Eurovision night, denounced them for not showcasing traditional Swedish schlager music.
+Following Eurovision night the newspapers in their native homeland denounced them for not showcasing traditional Swedish schlager music.
 But we didn’t care and as their next song, Honey Honey led into the likes of I Do, SOS and Mamma Mia, we were hooked.

 At the height of their fame